 Littlebourne to Canterbury city centre

-We are creating a safer and direct route for cycling from the east of Canterbury into the city centre.
+We created a safer and direct route for cycling from the east of Canterbury into the city centre.

 The scheme runs along Longport from the Spring Lane and St Martin’s Hill junction in the east, past the Church Street and Lower Bridge Street junction in the west and into the city centre.